The pion in the graviton soft-wall model: phenomenological applications: Introduction

-The pion is the Goldstone boson of SU(2) x SU(2) chiral symmetry and this fact is instrumental in giving the lightest pion its low mass.
+In here we will proceed in a way which follows closer QCD by matching our AdS/QCD model with Light Front holography.} The pion is the Goldstone boson of SU(2) x SU(2) chiral symmetry and this fact is instrumental in giving the lightest pion its low mass.
 We should therefore implement the spontaneous broken realization of chiral symmetry in the GSW holographic model to reproduce the low mass of the ground state of the pion.
 To do so we will modify the dilaton of the GSW model to get a zero mass pion.
 To implement chiral symmetry breaking we will include the QCD longitudinal dynamics~\cite{tHooft:1974pnl,Li:2015zda,Burkardt:1997de,Li:2021jqb,deTeramond:2021yyi}.
 In this way we will obtain a pion at the physical mass.
 We also obtain the corresponding mode function.

 In order to establish to what extent the mechanism is phenomenologically successful, we calculate several pion observables comparing the outcomes with data.
 To this aim, a correspondence between the mode function and a light cone wave functions is introduced~\cite{Brodsky:1997de,Brodsky:2006uqa,Brodsky:2007hb}.
 The comparison between our calculations and the phenomenological results is quite reasonable despite the low number of parameters.